Fall Plant Sale Daily October 7 - 23 , 2016

-Our Spring Plant Sale March 13 - 29 opens with a Friday "members-only" preview shopping March 13; the trails and gardens are open to all visitors as usual that Friday, but our plant sale is limited to BTA annual members for 'first dibs' on what we have in stock.
+Our Fall Plant Sale opens with a Friday "members-only" preview shopping October 7; the trails andgardens are open to all visitors as usual that Friday, but our plant sale is limited to BTA annual members for 'first dibs' on what we have in stock.
 The sale opens to everyone Saturday October 8, continuing daily through October 23.

 Browse our Most recent Plant Sale List

 Learn about rocks and volcanic formations along our main trail on a tour with professional geologist Rich Leveille as your guide.
 This tour compresses almost two billion years of geologic history into just over one educational hour!
 Learn about Pinal schist, the volcanic origins of Picket Post Mountain and the Apache Leap tuff.
 On September 24 our guide is professional geologist Rich Leveilleanother one of our engaging BTA geology tour guides is ASU Professor Steve Semken"

 IF YOU GO....